 Chest pain can be a symptom of many different conditions, some of which are more serious than others.
 It's best to seek medical attention for any chest pain, to check if it's heart-related.

 - indigestion or reflux (heartburn) – when stomach acid comes up the food pipe, and causes a burning pain in the chest

-- muscle strains and inflammation in the spaces between the ribs (known as costochondritis)
+- inflammation where the ribs join the breast bone (known as costochondritis)

 - shingles (herpes zoster) – an infection that typically causes pain, before a skin rash appears

 - mastitis, usually caused by a breast infection related to breastfeeding

 - a pulmonary embolism – a blockage in the blood vessel that carries blood from the heart to the lungs.
 You may have sharp, stabbing chest pain that is worse when you breathe in